-RGB-D data, on the other hand, conveys spatial structure that can be extracted by the CNN efficiently.
+RGB-D data, on the other hand, encodes spatial structure that CNN's can be trained to extract.
 Recent CNN-based top-down grasp detection methods achieve high performance with 2D/2.5D input \cite{gknet2021} based on network outputs that recover {\SE2} grasps.
 The RGBD-Grasp method \cite{rgbGrasp2021} employs a similar heatmap-based approach to 6-DoF grasp learning based on discretization of the grasp orientation space, followed by point-wise processing of top candidates. \textbf{This paper continues to investigate 6-DoF grasp generation from 2.5D image input.} It explores keypoints as the intermediate grasp representation to bridge the dimensionality gap.
-The countinuous coordinates of keypoints avoids discretization error and leads to efficient keypoint-based 3D pose recovery.
+Countinuous keypoint coordinates avoid discretization error and lead to efficient keypoint-based 3D pose recovery.